 Day 2, Oct.
 6, Friday.
 You arrive in Cairo and are met by a local representative and transferred to our hotel.
 We will meet in the lobby of the hotel at 2pm to begin our photography in the heart of the old walled city of Cairo.
 Because we start exploring on arrival day, Jim recommends either arriving in Cairo one day early (on October 5), or breaking up your flight to Egypt by overnighting in Amsterdam, Frankfurt, London, or some other hub.
 By doing either of these two things, you won't be so exhausted when you arrive.
 On the walking tour of the old city, we will visit the Khan El Khalili Bazaar, the largest in the Middle East, and of particular interest is El-Khayameyya Street which is the oldest section of the bazaar.
 Here you'll see the work of appliqué craftsmen who produce stunning geometric abstract designs in their artwork.
 Overnight Novotel El-Borg located on the banks of the Nile River, and from the rooftop cafe you'll enjoy a stunning panoramic view of Cairo.
 4 star.

 Day 3, Oct.
 7, Saturday.
 Today you will tour 7,000 years of history at the Cairo Museum which houses the largest collection of ancient Egyptian art in the world.
-You'll see the treasures of the boy-king Tutankhamun, including his phenomena gold mask, the solid gold sarcophagus that held his mummy, and his exquisite thrown throne.
-Following lunch, we list the Great Pyramids of Giza built about 4500 years ago as giant tombs for the mummies of the pharaohs Khufu, Khafre, and Menkaure.
+You'll see the treasures of the boy-king Tutankhamun, including his phenomenal gold mask, the solid gold sarcophagus that held his mummy, and his exquisite throne.
+Following lunch, we visit the Great Pyramids of Giza built about 4500 years ago.
+They are giant tombs for the mummies of the pharaohs Khufu, Khafre, and Menkaure.
 Nearby sits the enigmatic Sphinx with the body of a lion and the face of a man wearing a royal head cloth which workers may have based on King Khafre to guard his enormous funerary monument.
 About a thousand years after the Sphinx was built it was covered with sand until a young prince had a dream in which the Sphinx told him that if he cleared the sand away, he would become Pharaoh.
-This story is told on the "Dream Stela" that was placed between the Sphinx's paws by King Tuthmose IV..
+This story is told on the "Dream Stela" that was placed between the Sphinx's paws by King Tuthmose IV.
 We will take advantage of late afternoon lighting to take the most artistic shots of these world famous structures.
 Overnight Novotel El-Borg.

 Day 4, Oct.
 8, Sunday.
 After breakfast we will transfer to the airport for the flight on Egypt Air to Luxor.
 Some of the greatest of the ancient Egyptian architecture is located within just a few miles of our hotel.
 The ancient Egyptians stopped building pyramids as royal tombs after robbers stole all the treasures inside, and instead they started burying their royalty in secret tombs at Thebes, today's West Bank of Luxor.
 We explore the Valley of the Kings, where New Kingdom pharaohs were buried in hidden tombs which have maintained their richly painted hues and were filled with treasures for use in the afterlife.
 Then we visit the Valley of the Queens, where the pharaohs' wives and children were buried.
 The Temple of Queen Hatshepsut rises out of the desert plain in a series of brilliant white terraces.
 Nearby are the Colossi of Memnon, two immense statues of Amenhotep III which, in Pharaonic times, guarded the entrance to his once great temple.